-It‘s not hard to see how such shortcuts, while time-saving, can lead our minds astray.
+It‘s not hard to see how heuristic decision-making, while time-saving, can lead our minds astray.
 That isn’t the whole story, though.
 Because Gigerenzer discovered that ignoring information can have its benefits.
-Some heuristics deliver better results than rational decision-making attained through a lengthy process of logical reasoning or quantitative methods.
-Such “fast and frugal” shortcuts are grounded in empiricism.
-Verified through experience, they have little or no downsides.
+Some heuristics deliver better results than decisions reached through a lengthy process of logical reasoning or quantitative methods.
+These “fast and frugal” shortcuts are grounded in empiricism, verified through experience and have little to no downsides.

 5 Heuristics for Quick Decision-Making